nuclight/bpf64/bpf64spec.md

 TODO

+### Constrained implementations (IoT)

+In Internet-of-Things world devices are typically severely constrained in comparison to general-purpose computers due to power saving requirements (e.g. ability to work for years without battery replacement).
+Such implementations, provided they:

+1. support no more than 32 bits width, and
+2. do not need interoperation outside of their limited ecosystem

+allowed to relax some of the `MUST`'s of this specification, mainly to save memory.
+They are allowed to:

+* have 32-bit registers only, 32-bit `M[]` entries and reduced count of registers and `M[]`
+* not implement packages system
+* *very* constrained implementation may even live without loops, stack and register window

+In fact, all that constrained device may need from BPF64 is just classic BPF with some writing ability.
+Thus limits such implementations must support are deduced from classic BPF - number of 32-bit entitities accessible by program fits into 32-bit bitmask, that is, at least 16 words of memory `M[]` (32 bit each) and sum of addressable registers, including `X`, up to 32 - for example, 6 global registers `A`..`F`, `X` and `R0`..`R8` for arguments (no selector registers etc. - just hardcoded segment numbers).
+Given that programs on such device probably will be shorter than 65336 instructions, backstack frame could be reduced to 8 bytes (2 byte return address and no package pointer), reducing total memory for BPF64 to just 256 bytes (e.g. for machines with just 8 bit for index immediates).

+Very constrained implementations may choose to eliminate even stack and loop/call mechanism (treating `R#` registers like any other), reducing this memory to just 128 bytes (32 32-bit words).
+However, it is questionable if reducing stack may compensate for higher memory requirements for BPF program itself (repeating chunks due to no subprograms), so it's up to implementors to decide in every case.

+As there is no interoperability in such systems with other BPF64 implementations, instead `BPF_LITERAL` with section headers etc. a custom (used mainly for foll-proof error-checking) alternative may be used, probably in just 1-2 `bpf_insn`'s - byteorder mark, magic number of poarticular system and some system specific feature flags.

 ## Changes to classic BPF

 There are no directly available backward jumps in BPF64 - they are possible only via calling to new stack frames.
 Thus the `bpf_insn` structure is reused as is, with exception that `k` field may be sometimes be used as signed, in which case it is called `imm`.